This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 The ribbon had adhesive backing so I glued strands vertically around the pumpkin.
 Then I used hot glue to attach the large gems.

 That’s all there was to it.
 It seriously doesn’t get much easier.
-I didn’t plan for it to have a Cinderella theme but when I was finished, that was the first thing that came to mind.
-I ALWAYS have Disney on the brain.
+I didn’t plan for it to have a Cinderella theme but I my brain is filled with so many Disney princess ideas that I guess I just couldn’t help myself…a new one just popped out without even trying!

 The great thing is that you can easily change it up with different colored paints and gems.
 My daughters and I are girly girls all the way so I see lots more of these in our future!